insurance dispute arbitration in Seville, Georgia 31084

 But what followed was far from straightforward.

-Magnolia Mutual initially approved $30,000 for repairs, citing “pre-existing damage” and depreciation clauses to reduce the payout.
-The Johnsons disputed this assessment, arguing that the damage was acute and the insurer’s adjuster had drastically undervalued the cost of replacing flooring, electrical wiring, and drywall.
+Magnolia Mutual initially approved $30,000 for repairs, citing pre-existing damage” and depreciation clauses to reduce the payout. the claimant disputed this assessment, arguing that the damage was acute and the insurer’s adjuster had drastically undervalued the cost of replacing flooring, electrical wiring, and drywall.

 After three months of back-and-forth, Magnolia Mutual declined the full claim amount, prompting the Johnsons to request arbitration in January 2024.

 The arbitration hearing was scheduled for March 15, 2024, at the Seville Courthouse.
 Representing the Johnsons was attorney Monica Reyes, known locally for standing her ground in insurance disputes.
-Magnolia Mutual’s legal team fielded a seasoned claims adjuster, David Lambert, who brought detailed repair estimates and photos to question the Johnsons’ contractor.
+Magnolia Mutual’s legal team fielded a seasoned claims adjuster, the claimant, who brought detailed repair estimates and photos to question the Johnsons’ contractor.

 The hearing unfolded over two intense days.
 Monica presented a timeline showing the sudden onset of the pipe burst, documented repairs by a licensed plumber, and multiple estimates from certified contractors totaling $72,500.
 She emphasized that Magnolia Mutual’s depreciation claims ignored recent renovations completed just six months prior.
 The Johnsons testified about the damage’s impact: the kids displaced from their rooms, spoiled belongings, and months of disrupted life.